sabensalim/international-baccalaureate_internal-assessment_template/README.md

 ### Project Timeline

 #### Sep-Oct    (month 0-1)
-Design the watermill, the city, and the train system.
+design the website and algorithm for calculating homework. determine how to use the PowerSchool and Google Classroom API's and somehow store two different pieces of information from the two API's in one class.
 #### Oct-Nov    (month 1-2)
-build the city and code the trains
+write the code and the CSS for the website
 #### Nov-Dec    (month 2-1)
 prototype 1 - fix bugs
 #### Dec-Jan    (month 3-4)
-prototype 2 - release to public
+prototype 2 - release to public, allow people to prototype it and give me feedback
 #### Jan-Feb    (month 4-5)
 prototype 3 - final touches
 #### Feb-March  (month 5-6)